core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The CBOR map includes the following status parameters, whose CBOR abbreviations are defined in {{pubsub-parameters}} of this document.

 * 'conf_filter', is a CBOR map containing a CBOR array and with CBOR abbreviation defined in {{pubsub-parameters}}.
-It is used with FETCH when retrieving a partial representation of a topic configuration (see {{topic-fetch-configuration}}).
+It is used with FETCH when retrieving a partial representation of a topic resource (see {{topic-fetch-resource}}).

-### Topic Configuration Representation {#topic-configuration-representation}
+### Topic Resource Representation {#topic-resource-representation}

-A topic configuration is represented as a CBOR map containing the configuration properties and status properties of the topic as top-level elements.
+A topic is represented as a CBOR map containing the configuration properties and status properties of the topic as top-level elements.

 Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.